 All non-fuel taxes in Ghana made up only 0.1% of GDP in 2018 and 2019.
 Comparatively, in the wider African region, Uganda and Kenya raise about 2% GDP in excise taxes.

 The IMF emphasizes that tax reforms for alcohol and tobacco can generate 0.45% of GDP and help promote healthier behaviors among the population.

-Currently Ghana’s tax to GDP ratio is at an average 12% over the past five years.
+Currently, Ghana’s tax-to-GDP ratio is at an average of 12% over the past five years.
 This is below the 25% rate for middle-income countries.
 And it is below the 20% rate for ECOWAS countries of which Ghana is a signatory.
-Ghana’s ratio is far below other countries in the African region as well: For example, for South Africa and Kenya the 5 year tax to GDP ratio is 26% and 16% respectively.
+Ghana’s ratio is far below other countries in the African region as well: For example, for South Africa and Kenya, the 5 year tax to GDP ratio is 26% and 16% respectively.